 Hamid Jafarkhani ranked first in the nationwide entrance examination of Iranian universities in 1984.
 He was a co-recipient of the American Division Award of the 1995 Texas Instruments DSP Solutions Challenge.
 He received an NSF Career Award in 2003.
 He received the UCI Distinguished Mid-Career Faculty Award for Research in 2006 and the School of Engineering Fariborz Maseeh Best Faculty Research Award in 2007.
 Also, he was a co-recipient of the 2002 best paper award of ISWC, the 2009 best paper award of the Journal of Communications and Networks, the 2012 IEEE Globecom best paper award (Communication Theory Symposium), and the 2018 IEEE ICC best paper award (Communication Theory Symposium).
 He received the 2015-2016 School of Engineering Excellence in Research Senior Career Award.

 He was an associate editor for the IEEE Communications Letters form 2001-2005, an editor for the IEEE Transactions on Wireless Communications from 2002-2007 and an editor for the IEEE Transactions on Communications from 2005-2007.
 He was a guest editor of the special issue on "MIMO-Optimized Transmission Systems for Delivering Data and Rich Content" for the IEEE Journal of Selected Topics in Signal Processing in 2008, and an area editor for the IEEE Transactions on Wireless Communications from 2007-2012.
 He was the general chair of the 2015 IEEE Communication Theory Workshop.
 He was a Distinguished Lecturer for IEEE Communications Society from 2014-2015 and a Steering Committee Member of the IEEE Transactions on Wireless Communications from 2012-2016.
-He was a member of the 2017 and the 2018 IEEE Fellow Committee.
-Also, he is the general co-chair of the 2018 IEEE Global Conference on Signal and Information Processing (GlobalSIP).
+He was a member of the 2017, 2018, 2019, and 2020 IEEE Fellow Committee.
+Also, he was the general co-chair of the 2018 IEEE Global Conference on Signal and Information Processing (GlobalSIP).

 Hamid Jafarkhani is an ISI highly cited researcher.
 According to the Thomson Scientific, he is one of the top 10 most-cited researchers in the field of "computer science" during 1997-2007.
 He is a Fellow of AAAS, an IEEE Fellow, a Distinguished Fellow of IETI, and the author of the book Space-Time Coding: Theory and Practice.